Frank Shamrock: Personal life

 In an interview with Sam Caplan of sportsline.com, Shamrock revealed he felt concerned with Ken's training methods, and when he confronted Ken, he was told "You don't have what it takes, you're not going to be a world champion and I want you to run my gyms for the rest of your life."
 This spurred him on to leave which led to the estrangement of both Ken and Bob (who took Ken's side in the disagreement).

 He also stated that he would be happy to fight against Ken, should the opportunity arise.

 Shamrock is a commentator and fighter on the EA Sports MMA video game which was released in 2010.
 Shamrock is also featured in the award-winning documentary on the sport of mixed martial arts titled Fight Life, released in 2013.
 The film is directed by James Z. Feng and produced by RiLL Films.

 Shamrock landed a guest role as Hammer on Walker, Texas Ranger and the main role in a Burger King commercial.
 He was featured as Damien in the 2005 movie No Rules and was uncredited in an episode of Oz.
 On November 18, 2010, Shamrock appeared as a guest on Late Night with Jimmy Fallon.

 In October 2012, Shamrock released his autobiography Uncaged: My Life as a Champion MMA Fighter.
 Shamrock also wrote the Wiley book Mixed Martial Arts for Dummies.

 Shamrock is an advocate for the use of cannabis, which he says helped eliminate his reliance on pharmaceutical drugs.
 In January 2017 Shamrock launched The Bakeout, an online talk show seeking to "uplift, unite, educate, challenge, and encourage viewers in a manner consistent with the teachings of the healing powers of cannabis".

 On January 14, 2018, sports announcer Mauro Ranallo stated that Shamrock saved his life when Shamrock performed the Heimlich maneuver on Ranallo as he was choking.

+In March 2019 Shamrock was reportedly investigated by Dallas police for allegedly leaving one of his mother's dogs, at Love Field airport in Dallas, Texas, for a little under a week.